 If you missed my Cold Brew recipe, please read here.

-Serve the Japanese iced coffee with additional ice in a glass.
+- Serve the Japanese Iced Coffee over additional ice in a glass and enjoy!